cjdbarlow/Part-One/laws.md

 * n is the viscosity in $$m^2 / s$$

 ###Hagan-Poiseuille Equation
 Models laminar flow - where a fluid moves steadily wihtout turbulence.
 This ususally occurs in smooth tubes at low rates.
-Flow is fasted in the **centre**, where it is about **twice the mean flow**, and approaches zero at the walls.
+Flow is fastest in the **centre**, where it is about **twice the mean flow**, and approaches zero at the walls.
 In laminar flow states, flow is directly proportional to the driving pressure.

 * Incompressible fluid
 * Laminar flow